diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ### JDBC/ODBC Server
 Spark SQL also provides JDBC connectivity, which is useful for connecting business intelligence (BI) tools to a Spark cluster and for sharing a cluster across multiple users. `The JDBC server runs as a standalone Spark driver program that can be shared by multiple clients`.
 Any client can cache tables in memory, query them, and so on, and `the cluster resources and cached data will be shared among all of them`.

-Spark SQL’s JDBC server corresponds to the HiveServer2 in Hive.
-It is also known as the `“Thrift server”` since it uses the Thrift communication protocol.
-Note that the JDBC server requires Spark be built with Hive support.
+`Spark SQL’s JDBC server corresponds to the HiveServer2 in Hive`.
+It is also known as the `“Thrift server”` since it uses the Thrift communication protocol. `Note that the JDBC server requires Spark be built with Hive support`.

-The server can be launched with sbin/start-thriftserver.sh in your Spark directory (Example 9-31).
+The server can be launched with `sbin/start-thriftserver.sh` in your Spark directory (Example 9-31).
 This script takes many of the same options as spark-submit.
 By default it listens on localhost:10000, but we can change these with either environment variables (HIVE_SERVER2_THRIFT_PORT and HIVE_SERVER2_THRIFT_BIND_HOST), or with Hive configuration properties (hive.server2.thrift.port and hive.server2.thrift.bind.host).
-You can also specify Hive properties on the command line with —hiveconf property=value.
+You can also specify Hive properties on the command line with `—hiveconf property=value`.

 **Example 9-31.
 Launching the JDBC server**
 ```shell